jenkinsci/git-changelog-plugin/README.md

 The run scripts opens a debug port on 8000.

-The functionality is implemented in [git-changelog](https://github.com/paulwellnerbou/git-changelog).
+The functionality is implemented in [git-changelog](https://github.com/paulwellnerbou/git-changelog) and [git-changelog-lib](https://github.com/tomasbjerre/git-changelog-lib).
 Pull requests are welcome!